 From birth to five years of age, children experience a significant amount of physical, cognitive and socio-emotional development.
 Movement, through play, encourages this development.
 Play is an important way for a child to grow physically, socially, emotionally and spiritually, all of which are vital for their future health and wellbeing.

 - include new sleep recommendations, which are integrated with the updated physical activity and sedentary behaviour recommendations for all under-fives

 - are based on current international evidence for under-fives

 - outline the benefits of playing in the natural environment, an important cultural concept in New Zealand

 - suggest practical, low-cost activities that parents, caregivers and whānau or families can do with under-fives to assist the children’s development

 - are consistent with the Ministry’s Clinical Weight Management Guidelines for Children and Young People, Sport New Zealand’s Physical Literacy Approach and Principles of Play, and the Ministry of Education’s Te Whāriki: Early childhood education curriculum

 - are accompanied by an infographic poster, which can be downloaded and printed from the Ministry’s website

-- will be accompanied by easy to understand health education resources for the general public, which will be available later in 2017.
+- will be accompanied by easy to understand health education resources for the general public.